c0rmac/cormac.github.io/_i18n/en/_pages/about.md

-I am a part-time software engineer.
-I am training in Mathematics and Statistics for my postgraduate degree at Trinity College Dublin and I am currently in my fourth (and final) year.
+Part-time software engineer and currently training in Mathematics and Statistics for my postgraduate degree at Trinity College Dublin.
+I am currently in my fourth (and final) year.
 I intend to undertake a postgraduate degree in Applied Mathematics in TUM afterwards.
+I also go by my Irish Gaelic surname "Cinnsealach".

 Pure Mathematics
 ======